 DO YOU HAVE WHAT IT TAKES...

 There are more than 566 registered Native American Tribes within the boundaries of the United States of America.
 The Bureau of Indian Affairs (BIA), Office of Justice Services (OJS), provides police, investigative, corrections, technical assistance, and court services across this broad expanse of Indian Country.
 The men and women who work within Indian Country have an awsome responsibility and work under diverse and sometimes difficult conditions.
 Depending on the assignment, they may work in highly populated or remote and isolated communities.
 It's both a challenging and rewarding experience to be a part of a team that makes the choice to serve and protect Indian Country.

 TO BE A PART OF THE TEAM

-BIA-OJS Police Officers: BIA Police are responsible for maintaining law and order within Indian Country by patrolling Indian reservations; enforcing tribal laws; and making arrests.
+BIA-OJS Police Officers: BIA Police are responsible for maintaining law and order within Indian Country by patrolling Indian reservations, enforcing tribal laws, and making arrests.
 Officers respond to reports of misdemeanor crimes, felony crimes and suspicious activities received from the public.
 They are responsible for completing investigations, preparing reports and forwarding their reports to Federal, Tribal or State prosecutors.
 Officers are required to testify in tribal, Federal and state courts (if subpoenaed).
 Officers also work with tribal communities, schools and tribal programs to provide a safer environment.
 BIA-OJS respond to emergency situations involving natural and man-made situations.